hreyesm/dr-shortener/README.md

 ./dr-shortener -h
 ./dr-shortener --help
 ```
-Run the program by entering either a `-o` flag to open a previously shortened URL or with a `-n` flag to create a new shortened URL from a long URL.
+Run the program by entering either a `-o`/`--open` flag followed by a shortened URL to open its corresponding webpage or a `-n`/`--new` flag followed by a long URL to create a new shortened URL.
 ```c
 ./dr-shortener -n https://download.racket-lang.org/all-versions.html
 ./dr-shortener -o https://dr.sh/0a5afa